f50kdev/f50kdev/README.md

 # Oi,  Hello  , ой , 哦 👋
-My name is 🤓 , I´m from Angola 🇦🇴  I´m A Computer Enginner, that has been working as Front-end developer since 2017.
+My name is 🤓 Faustino henriques, I´m from Angola 🇦🇴  I´m A Computer Enginner, that has been working as Front-end developer since 2017.

 I am passionate about solving problems and learning.
 Always be open to new challenges and ready to face change.
 I dream of one day contributing to FANG's solutions